RobertoBochet/an2dl-challenges/challenge-1/README.md

 'all wearing a mask'        -> (1,1)
 ```

 and I add a bias layer to avoid the possibility of classify some data as `(0,1)` in this way I have explicated the ordered relation among categories.
+Due to these changes I have to change also the loss function and metrics, because the `accuracy` and `CategoricalCrossentropy` lose their meaning, so I have used `BinaryAccuracy` and `binary_crossentropy`, and activation function of the model output from `softmax` to `sigmoid`.

 With this approach I reach a best accuracy of `0.90222` on the test dataset with a model based on `VGG19` trained on `imagenet`, you can find the code in `tl_ordered_vgg19.ipynb` file.
 I think that a better result could be achieved further explore this approach.